 You must be at an early stage of your academic career, and be ready to embark on an independent research project.
 A competitive remuneration package and associated benefits are available for each Fellowship.
 Candidates are normally expected to have submitted their doctoral thesis before taking up the post, but at the moment of application can be doctoral students.

 Application details: Please check the eligibility requirements of each Fellowship before making your application.
 Details about how to apply are available on the college websites through the links below.
 Applicants requiring visas will need to meet the relevant UKVI rules.
 The Colleges of the University of Oxford are equal-opportunities employers.
 Applications are particularly welcome from minority ethnic candidates, who are under-represented in academic posts in Oxford.

 Postdoctoral opportunities will be updated when details become available, with new posts added when they are advertised by colleges.
-Please keep checking this page for updates throughout the autumn/winter of 2016/17.
+Please keep checking this page for updates throughout the 2017/18 academic year.

 The College proposes to elect a Visiting Fellow or Fellows for the academic year 2018-2019.
 In addition, a Robert S Campbell Visiting Fellow may be elected for research in law, especially commercial or competition law.